ST. AUGUSTINES CHURCH, RUGELEY, STAFFS

 Doggy Tales Staffs

 From time to time, I look after my son's dog, Beth, an Old English Sheepdog cross-breed.
 Quite often when everything is quiet of an evening, Beth will suddenly sit up, ears cocked, and look towards the door nearest to where she is lying.
 Then her head will slowly turn as her eyes follow something or somebody round, until she is looking toward the kitchen door.
 It is very unnerving to say the least.
 I never sense as if there is a ghost present when she does this, but I must admit, my skin crawls when the dog reacts in this fashion.
 When my German Shepherd dog Connie was alive, she would do exactly the same as Beth.
-Connie was also very sensitive to areas and would hesitate to walk past certain places when we were out walking, even if the place was deserted.
+Connie was also very sensitive to certain areas and would hesitate to walk past some places when we were out walking, even if the place was deserted.

 I am sure that both of the dogs have sensed something.
 It is well known that animals are extra-perceptive.
 I have heard numerous stories of dogs reacting in an extraordinary manner to something or other that their owners can’t see.
 As I always say, just because we can’t see ‘just beyond’, doesn’t mean there is nothing there.